Massimo Ceccaroni: Retirement

 After his retirement from professional football he joined amateur side SC Dornach for three seasons.
 Then he moved to BSC Old Boys and became player-coach and then manager.
 He remained in this position until 2012.
 In the summer of 2012, he took over as technical director of Basel's youth department.
 He spent three seasons as head-coach of Basel's U-21 youth team.
 Since 2017 he is on Board of Directors of the FCB Holding AG and since January 2020 general manager sports project India, Chennai City FC–FC Basel.

-Private life
+Personal life

 Ceccaroni, whose parents are from Italy, was born in Basel and grew up in the quarter Saint Johann.
 Ceccaroni is co-owner of ABT Bodenbeläge AG and worked there for ten years.
 He has an elder brother, Stefano, who also played for Basel.